psychemedia/sin-eater-resources/src/_through_1880s.md

 > During the night, in presence of the departed, a number of men and women, she said, played different games.
 One was called "Trounsing;" it was like blind-man's buff.
 If the young man who was blindfolded caught a young woman, she was his sweetheart for that year.

-But eben by the 1880s, these traditions were lapsing:
+But even by the 1880s, these traditions were lapsing:

 > No more remains of these customs in Laugharne, except the presents of candles, etc., which friends do bring.